-Virtual Reality Technology Is On The Verge Of Going Affordably Mainstream — Could PlayStation VR Be The Greatest Reason?
+Virtual Reality Technology Is On The Verge Of Going Affordably Mainstream: Could PlayStation VR Be The Greatest Reason?

 Sony won’t risk a price hike in order to improve PlayStation VR, however, and that’s probably a good thing for gamers craving the experience of having the screen only inches from their eyes.

 It could be pure coincidence that there is now a bundle, which includes the Oculus Rift and a gaming PC which supports it, with the bundled PC at a discount price of only $499.
 Of course, the price without the VR headset is $649.
-CNet claims the CyberpowerPC system achieves the minimum requirements necessary for the device, at a price which almost competes with current video game consoles.
+CNet claims the CyberpowerPC system achieves the minimum requirements necessary for the device at a price which almost competes with current video game consoles.
 This bundle was made possible using AMD parts as opposed to Nvidia and Intel.
 The initial price of a PlayStation 3 was around the same range, but of course, it also featured a built-in Blu-Ray player.

 Sony has been extremely instrumental in making new technology become mainstream and affordable, with all of the PlayStation consoles introducing cutting-edge ideas.
 The original made CDs an affordable form of media, PS2 made DVD take off, PS3 gave us affordable Blu-Ray, and now PS4 is making virtual reality technology affordable.

-Only Nintendo can claim more innovation, as their controllers up through the Wii always had something new which competitors added to their own controllers with later hardware.
+Only Nintendo can claim more innovation as their controllers up through the Wii always had something new which competitors added to their own controllers with later hardware.
 The NES gave us the first control pad.
 The SNES gave us the first shoulder buttons.
 The N64 gave us the first analog stick.
 The Wii gave us the first motion sensor.
 The Switch could be the start of a new trend of making TV-connected consoles portable, though many AAA titles would suffer from the simplified controls.

 Red Dead Redemption 2, for example, most likely won’t be released for the Switch due to the limiting controls.
 It would have to be “dumbed down” in order to not be cumbersome or awkward.

-Many AAA titles would also have to be “dumbed down” to work with virtual reality technology, as Batman: Arkham VR has shown.
+Many AAA titles would also have to be “dumbed down” to work with virtual reality technology as Batman: Arkham VR has shown.
 The game is basically little more than a Batman simulator, and it was named the best VR title of 2016.
 Many have discovered that the genre which excels the most in virtual reality is horror, where you are seeing through the eyes of the survivor.
 The headset intensifies the experience.

 Virtual reality devices have a long way to go before they are the norm, but thanks in part to PlayStation VR, competitors are beginning to make headsets and systems affordable.